Brian G. Gannon

 She also directed all aspects of the planning and implementation of nucleic acid testing protocols.
 Additionally she has had responsibility for required quality planning and implementation of new technology providing improved efficiencies and enhanced cGMPs for testing processes.

-In 2000, Cousins was appointed chief technical officer at The Blood Center.
+In 2000, she was appointed chief technical officer at The Blood Center.
 In this position, she assumed responsibility for laboratory services, national testing services and education and training.

 Chief Financial Officer